fortisq/it_inventory/README.md

 - Monitor database statistics and health
 - Check the versions of dependencies
 - View system information such as CPU cores, memory usage, and uptime

+### Help and Support Portal

+The Help and Support Portal feature provides:
+- Access to help documents organized by category
+- Ability for users to submit help requests
+- Admin interface for managing help documents and responding to user requests
+- Notification system for new help requests and updates
+- System update announcements for users

 ## Billing System